 No fees are charged at the Nature Center.

-Bring your family for a general or V.I.P. tour or you can schedule your school group for an educational tour.
-Our cats are playful year round, so it’s always a good time to come watch them take a swim in their pools during the summer or pounce through the snow in the winter.
-Don’t forget to ask how you can Adopt-A-Cat to help keep them healthy and happy.
+Bring your family for a general, V.I.P., or feeding tour or you can schedule your school group for an educational tour.
+Our cats are playful year round, so it is always a good time to come watch them.
+Don't forget to ask how you can Adopt-A-Cat to help keep them healthy and happy.

 Many opportunities await you within this 10,000 acre slice of unspoiled Ozark paradise.
 The rugged landscape has been modified to provide access to our guests.
 Step aboard open-air trams for a guided tour.
 Try various activities: biking; walking; horseback riding; trout fishing; private jeep tours; and Segway tours.
 You may see waterfalls, caves, bison, elk and Texas longhorn cattle.
 Group functions are welcome; catered meals available.

 The Nature Sanctuary is a multii-acre retreat with an Interpretive Center, natural habitat, and miles of nature trails.
 A wide range of children's and family programs are held throughout the season.

 Have you ever made eye contact with a 750-pound tiger?
 You can at the National Tiger Sanctuary, where we strive to educate children and adults alike.
 National Tiger Sanctuary adopted five sibling tiger cubs in July 2001.
 The tigers serve as ambassadors for the environmental education programs we provide.
 To learn more, visit our website, or find us on Facebook: National Tiger Sanctuary.
 We are now located about 15 miles north of Branson, or 20 minutes south of Springfield, in Saddlebrooke.
 If you'd like to tour the facility, please call to verify hours of operation and admission rates.
 Tours last anywhere from 45 minutes to two hours.